On a general Kac-Rice formula for the measure of a level set: Main results

 \begin{proof} Let $g:\R^d\to\R$ be a test function, a bounded Borel non-negative function.
 By the co-area formula \cite[Proposition 6.13]{AW-book}, one gets

 Take expectations on both sides.
-Note that the expectations are always well defined because we consider non-negative functions, and also that the conditional expectation: $\E \big(|\Delta(t)| /X(t) =u \big)$ is well defined for almost every $u$.
-Applying Fubini's theorem and conditioning by $X(t) =u$, we get
+Note that the expectations are always well-defined because we consider non-negative functions, and also that the conditional expectation $\E \big(|\Delta(t)| /X(t) =u \big)$ is well-defined for almost every $u$.
+Applying Fubini's theorem and conditioning on $X(t) =u$, we get

-By duality, since $g(\cdot)$ is arbitrary, the terms in factor of $g(u)$ on both sides are equal for almost every $u$, giving the result. \end{proof}
+By duality, since $g(\cdot)$ is arbitrary, the terms in front of the factor of $g(u)$ on both sides are equal for almost every $u$, which leads to the result. \end{proof}

-Some practitioners consider that the result above is sufficient for applications.
-In fact, this is rarely the case: Very often, the considered level is $u=0$! (as in the seminal work of Kac \cite{Kac}), and a statement, valid for almost every $u$, is not valid for $u=0$!
-It is necessary to establish formula \eqref{eq:riceas} {\bf for every level}.
-This demands a lot of work, especially for non-Gaussian models.
+Some practitioners consider the result above sufficient for applications.
+However, this is rarely the case.
+Often, the considered level is $u=0$ (as in the seminal work of Kac \cite{Kac}), and a statement that holds for almost every $u$ does not necessarily hold for $u=0$.
+It is therefore necessary to establish formula \eqref{eq:riceas} {\bf for every level}, which requires considerable effort, especially for non-Gaussian models.

-Note that if $X(\cdot)$ is Gaussian, the definition of the conditional expectation: $\E \big(\Delta(t) \s X(t) =u \big)$ for every $u$ with continuity properties is very easy through regression formulas.
+To prove the continuity of the conditional expectation $\E \big(\Delta(t) \s X(t) =u \big)$ with respect to the level $u$, the proof is straightforward in the Gaussian case, using regression formulas.
 In the general setting, the right-hand side of \eqref{eq:riceas} is defined, a priori, only for almost every $u$.
-Some work is necessary to define the density and the conditional expectation for every $u$.
-Without this work, the \KRF~ for all levels even makes no sense.
+Additional work is required to define the density and the conditional expectation for all $u$.
+Without this effort, the \KRF~ for all levels would not make sense.